 Nowadays, there are many more options for jobs when you’re a teenager.
-We have Google, where we can find jobs online jobs, part-time jobs for teens, or anything else that we want.
+The limits to earning money based on your age have lessened over the years.
+All you need is to go online, and you will be able to find online jobs, part-time jobs for teens, or anything else that you want.

 How To Find Jobs For Teens Quickly